 Our team at Trading Strategy Guides adopted the Elliott Wave strategy.
 This is because it offers us good Elliott Wave entry points, which ultimately leads to a superior risk-to-reward ratio.

-Even though the Elliott Wave strategy is a trend following strategy, we can spot Elliott Wave entry points even on the lower time frames because the Elliott Wave theory can be applied to all time frames and to all markets so, in essence, is a universal trading strategy.Also read the hidden secrets of moving average.
+Even though the Elliott Wave strategy is a trend-following strategy, we can spot Elliott Wave entry points on the lower time frames.
+This is because this theory can be applied to all time frames and to all markets.
+So, in essence, it is a universal trading strategy.

 Let’s get a little bit deeper into how to trade Elliott Wave and how we can make profits trading.

-How to Trade Elliott Wave
+Learning How to Trade the Elliott Wave

 Elliott Wave Strategy Rules

 The Elliott Wave strategy needs to satisfy and abide by some strict rules in order to validate the five-wave move.
 The three basic rules are: